 Okay so now I can swivel the D-Link DIR-826L Dual-Band Gigabit Cloud Router around so it’s facing forward and then — a slight tilt to the right — “aims” it in the similar fashion that my previous router was at.
 Just to note, the router is placed about 8 feet high on a shelve built into the desk against the wall and there’s no metal cabinet or other interference-generating material within 2 feet of it at least (of course its back is against a plasterboard wall since it’s not being used outside).

-I should point out that the front is even more unremarkable than the back — there’s two illuminated green LEDs stacked one on top of the other: the bottom one has a picture of the world and indicates that the Internet is connected, while the one above it indicates that there is power being fed to the unit.
-BTW, I dig the top curved surface where I guess some antennas might be?
+I should point out that the front is even more unremarkable than the back — there are two illuminated green LEDs stacked one on top of the other: the bottom one has a picture of the world and indicates that the Internet is connected, while the one above it indicates that there is power being fed to the unit.
+BTW, I dig the top curved surface where I guess some antennas might be.

 By the way, a “cloud” webcam is also made by D-Link for use with the router and allows you to view streaming video from your local network or anywhere online.
-This is where D-Link-specific apps come into play, since they are able to “hook” into your D-Link functionality.
+This is where D-Link-specific apps come into play, since they can “hook” into your D-Link functionality.